 The official rally time will be provided by a master watch or clock, available to all contestants for reference at the start of the rally.
+Or will be available on the timing and scoring APP used by all contestants.

 R-5.2.
 Start Time